-You can click the button to assign this Demo Credential to additional Users or Teams.
-If no users exist, add them from the menu and refer to the Users section for further detail.
+You can click the Add button to assign this Demo Credential to additional users.
+If no users exist, add them from the Users menu and refer to the Users section for further detail.

 10.3 Add a New Credential

 To create a new credential: